bitnami/charts/bitnami/suitecrm/README.md

 > $ gcloud compute addresses create suitecrm-public-ip
 > ```
 >
-> The reserved IP address can be associated to the SuiteCRM service by specifying it as the value of the `suitecrmLoadBalancerIP` parameter while installing the chart.
+> The reserved IP address can be associated to the SuiteC&reg;M service by specifying it as the value of the `suitecrmLoadBalancerIP` parameter while installing the chart.

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,